hello-robot/stretch_tutorials/ros2/remote_compute.md

 source ~/ament_ws/install/setup.bash
 ```

-##### Setup Robot URDF and Meshes
+#### Setup Robot URDF and Meshes
-All the robots are shipped with an calibrated URDF files configured with robot version specific meshes that would more accurately match the actual robot you are using.
-So we recommend you to **copy the `stretch_description` directory that exists in your robot and replace it with the one existing in the workstation**.
+All the robots will have calibrated URDF with pre-configured mesh files in the stretch_description package directory that is specific to your actual robot.
+So we recommend you to **copy the `stretch_description` directory that exists inside your robot and replace it with the one existing in the workstation**.
 The Stretch Description directory exists in the path `~/ament_ws/src/stretch_ros2/stretch_description`.

-If you dont want use the URDFs from the robot, you can manually generate the right URDF w.r.t your robot configuration using the following commands:
+If you dont want to use the URDFs from the robot, you can manually generate the uncalibrated URDF w.r.t your robot configuration using the following commands:
 ```{.bash .shell-prompt}
 cd ~/ament_ws/src/stretch_ros2/stretch_description/urdf/